 Portable applications offer some definite advantages over their traditional counterparts.
-They’re lightweight and they allow you to move between computers while taking your applications and settings with you.
+They’re lightweight, and they allow you to move between computers while taking your apps and settings with you.
 Here’s why they’re different and why they’re sometimes—but not always—a good choice.

 How Regular Apps Are Installed